CodeReviewDAO/dxd_codereview/Reviews/60 - Financial crime prevention tool/1 - Efficient-query the casper blockchain/README.md

 ## General Observations

 Code is generally well-structured and very readable.
-The project as committed to GitHub cannot be run without finding the hidden workaround of installing the Casper SDK Jar from file.
+The project as committed to GitHub cannot be run without finding the hidden workaround of installing the Casper SDK Jar from file, nor can it properly be tested without spending hours of trial-and-error to infer proper testing routes, parameter formats, etc.

 # Final Conclusion

-The project appears to provide the functionality described in the grant application and milestone acceptance criteria.
-Some of the functionality could not be tested due to a lack of clear documentation (specifically the "Trace the coin" functionality).
+The project provides the functionality described in the grant application and milestone acceptance criteria.

 The deliverable falls short in the following areas:
 * Documentation